giovannianguiano1/DH110-F22-Gio/assignment01/README.md

 ### About the project

 Although the environment can continue to survive in its natural state, human intervention has caused extensive destruction in many ecosystems.
 It is very important for us to protect our environment, so that we can continue to live on this planet - in a healthy and safe atmosphere.
 Healthy ecosystems clean our water, purify our air, maintain our soil, regulate the climate, recycle nutrients and provide us with food.
 They provide raw materials and resources for medicines and other purposes.
 They are at the foundation of all civilisation and sustain our economies.
-Currently, there our hundreds of apps focused on protecting biodiversity.
+Currently, there our hundreds of apps focused on protecting and promoting biodiversity.
 This project will focus on two apps: Our Malibu Beaches and WWF Together.

 ### Jakob Nielson's [10 Usability Heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/) Explained